Table of Contents[Hide][Show]

 Southern Comfort is what you will find in the charming bayside village of Fairhope, Alabama.
 Conveniently located just miles from the Gulf of Mexico and a couple of hours from New Orleans, this is the perfect destination to kick off your shoes and unwind.
 From golf, shopping, fishing, exceptional seafood, local events and much, much more, there is something for everyone here.
-This is the perfect spot for a family vacation or a romantic getaway.
+Gulf Coast TravelingMom shares her local insight with 6 Travel Tips for Visiting Fairhope, AL.

-Fairhope, Alabama has been named “Best Small Southern Town” by Southern Living Magazine; one of the “Top 25 Places to Retire” by CNN Money; and one of “America’s Happiest Seaside Towns” in 2016 by Coastal Living.
+Fairhope has been named “Best Small Southern Town” by Southern Living Magazine, one of the “Top 25 Places to Retire” by CNN Money and one of “America’s Happiest Seaside Towns” in 2016 by Coastal Living.

 As a long-term resident of Fairhope, Alabama, and a mom who often travels, I’m excited to have this opportunity to share my travel tips from a resident’s point of view.
-Here are my five reasons why you should come and visit this charming place I call home.
+Here are 6 travel tips for visiting Fairhope, AL.

 Downtown Fairhope, Alabama, is a mecca for boutique shoppers.
 Pack your comfortable shoes (you know, your Disney shoes), so you can shop ‘til you drop!
 Whether you are looking for the latest fashions, something shiny and expensive, a piece of one-of-a-kind art, an update to your antique collection, or something uniquely Fairhope, you can find it all here!